-Bruce performed the song once, and one time as a snippet
+Bruce performed the song 3 times and 2 times as a snippet

 On the first night of his "takeover" of Late Night with Jimmy Fallon, Bruce appears as lead guest and musical performer.
 He performs the live premiere of "Do I Love You (Indeed I Do)", backed by a version of the band from the Only The Strong Survive music videos.
 "Nightshift" was also performed for the audience, and was broadcast as the musical performance two nights later, on November 16.

 Bruce, along with Soozie and members of The E Street Choir, holds private rehearsals for the upcoming tour, trying out some different songs on the piano, including an instrumental version of "Out In The Street".
 Piano snippets could also be heard of "House Of A Thousand Guitars", "Because The Night", "The Rising", "Badlands", "Nightshift" (with bongos), "Do I Love You (Indeed I Do)", "Don't Play That Song", "Glory Days", "Dancing In The Dark", and "Detroit Medley".